danielweinmann/react-native-stateless-form/README.md

 \+ Any other [TextInput](https://facebook.github.io/react-native/docs/textinput.html#content) prop you wish to pass.

-#### Other widgets
+#### Other components

-My intention is to implement most of [FaridSafi/react-native-gifted-form](https://github.com/FaridSafi/react-native-gifted-form)'s widgets.
+My intention is to implement most of [FaridSafi/react-native-gifted-form](https://github.com/FaridSafi/react-native-gifted-form)'s components.
 But I'll do each one only when I need it in a real project, so it might take some time.

 PR's are very much welcome!

-## Creating new widgets
+## Creating new components

-Any react component can be rendered inside Stateless Form as a widget.
+Any react component can be rendered inside Stateless Form as a component.
 But there is a special case below:

-#### Focusable input widgets
+#### Focusable input components

-If you want your widget to receive focus when previous widget finished editing, you must implement the following pattern:
+If you want your component to receive focus when previous component finished editing, you must implement the following pattern:

-- Your widget should implement the `focus()` method.
+- Your component should implement the `focus()` method.
-- Your widget should implement the `blur()` method.
+- Your component should implement the `blur()` method.
-- Your widget should implement `onSubmitEditing` or equivalent and call `this.props.onNextInputFocus(this.props.nextInput, this)` so StatelessForm can focus the next input or blur the current input.
+- Your component should implement `onSubmitEditing` or equivalent and call `this.props.onNextInputFocus(this.props.nextInput, this)` so StatelessForm can focus the next input or blur the current input.
-- Your widget must have `valid` and `value` on its `propTypes`.
-This is how `StatelessForm` will recognize it as a focusable and/or scrollable input widget.
-It is important that only focusable or scrollable widgets have these props on `propTypes`.
+- Your component must have `valid` and `value` on its `propTypes`.
+This is how `StatelessForm` will recognize it as a focusable and/or scrollable input component.
+It is important that only focusable or scrollable components have these props on `propTypes`.

-#### Scrollable input widgets
+#### Scrollable input components

-If you want your widget to receive scroll when showing keyboard, you must implement the following pattern:
+If you want your component to receive scroll when showing keyboard, you must implement the following pattern:

-- Your widget should implement `onFocus` and call `this.props.onFocus(scrollTo)` on focus. `scrollTo` must be your widget's `y` position.
+- Your component should implement `onFocus` and call `this.props.onFocus(scrollTo)` on focus. `scrollTo` must be your component's `y` position.
 - You can get your `y` position using `onLayout` prop.
-Check [InlineTextInput](https://github.com/danielweinmann/react-native-stateless-form/blob/master/widgets/InlineTextInput.js) for references on how to implement it.
+Check [InlineTextInput](https://github.com/danielweinmann/react-native-stateless-form/blob/master/components/InlineTextInput.js) for references on how to implement it.
-- Your widget should implement `onBlur` and call `this.props.onBlur` on blur.
+- Your component should implement `onBlur` and call `this.props.onBlur` on blur.
-- Your widget also must have `valid` and `value` on its `propTypes`.
+- Your component also must have `valid` and `value` on its `propTypes`.

 ## Contributing